Nanikworkforce/TET-Bloom/prd.md

 Sub-Epic 4.3.2: Conducting Observations & Providing Feedback

-User Story 1 (School Leader): As a School Leader, I want to select a teacher from an observation group (via the dashboard), so that I can access their observation records and provide feedback.
+User Story 1 (Administrator): As a Administrator, I want to select a teacher from an observation group (via the dashboard), so that I can access their observation records and provide feedback.
 [MVP]

-User Story 2 (School Leader): As a School Leader, I want to complete an observation form (referencing details in Section 8) for a selected teacher, so that I can document my observations.
+User Story 2 (Administrator): As a Administrator, I want to complete an observation form (referencing details in Section 8) for a selected teacher, so that I can document my observations.
 [MVP - Core Functionality]

-User Story 3 (School Leader): As a School Leader, I want to save the completed observation record, so that the feedback is stored.
+User Story 3 (Administrator): As a Administrator, I want to save the completed observation record, so that the feedback is stored.
 [MVP]

-User Story 4 (System): When an observation record is saved by a School Leader, the system should update performance statistics for the teacher and the observation group.
+User Story 4 (System): When an observation record is saved by a Administrator, the system should update performance statistics for the teacher and the observation group.
 [MVP - for basic reporting, can be simplified for initial MVP]

-User Story 5 (System): When an observation record is saved by a School Leader, the system should notify the teacher that their observation is complete.
+User Story 5 (System): When an observation record is saved by a Administrator, the system should notify the teacher that their observation is complete.
 [MVP - Basic Notification]

 Acceptance Criterion: Teachers should only see the narrative section of the observation record, including "glows" (strengths) and "grows" (areas for improvement), and potentially selected parts of the observation form as defined by system configuration.
 [MVP - Security/Access Rule]

 Sub-Epic 4.3.3: Viewing Observation Records

-User Story 1 (School Leader): As a School Leader, starting from the dashboard, I want to select "Observations" and then filter by a specific teacher, so that I can view all observations for that individual teacher.
+User Story 1 (Administrator): As a Administrator, starting from the dashboard, I want to select "Observations" and then filter by a specific teacher, so that I can view all observations for that individual teacher.
 [MVP]

-User Story 2 (School Leader): As a School Leader, after filtering/selecting a teacher's observations, I want to select a specific observation record, so that the system displays the full observation record to me.
+User Story 2 (Administrator): As a Administrator, after filtering/selecting a teacher's observations, I want to select a specific observation record, so that the system displays the full observation record to me.
 [MVP]

-User Story 3 (School Leader): As a School Leader, starting from the dashboard, I want to select "Observation Groups," then select a specific group, then select a teacher from that group, and finally select an observation record for that teacher, so that the system displays the full observation record to me.
+User Story 3 (Administrator): As a Administrator, starting from the dashboard, I want to select "Observation Groups," then select a specific group, then select a teacher from that group, and finally select an observation record for that teacher, so that the system displays the full observation record to me.
 [MVP - Alternative Flow]

 Sub-Epic 4.3.4: Teacher Response to Observation Feedback